dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 Put it in the `while` loop in `main()`, compile and upload.
 You can see the [finished file here](sample_code_polling/Src/main.c).

-Launch coolterm, open the port, press the button, and see the result:
+Launch CoolTerm, open the port, press the button, and see the result:

 ![Alt text](resources/butpoll.png)